-Chinchillas aren’t as prone to the health issues of other, more extreme brachycephalic breeds.
+Chinchillas aren’t as prone to health issues as other brachycephalic breeds.
 Their noses aren’t as flat, but they do have a short muzzle.
-This can cause an element of snoring when they’re in the deep sleep stage.
-It’s often much quieter than other flat-faced cats.
+This can cause snoring while in the deep sleep stage.
+It’s usually quieter than other flat-faced cats.

-Unfortunately, Scottish Folds come with a range of health problems.
-However, this is usually in the form of kidney and ear infections.
-Their faces aren’t as flat as Persian or Himalayan breeds, but their short muzzles do make them prone to snoring – although it is usually quite quiet and soft.
+Scottish Folds have a range of health problems.
+Their faces aren’t as flat as Persian or Himalayan breeds, but their short muzzles make them prone to snoring, although they are usually quiet and soft sounds.

-The breed is overall very healthy.
-They’re not known to suffer commonly from respiratory issues, but they are more prone to snoring than typical cat breeds with longer muzzles.
-They’re more likely to make soft snoring sounds instead of loud, choking sounds while they sleep.
+The breed is not known to have common respiratory issues, but they are more prone to snoring than other cat breeds with longer muzzles.
+They make soft snoring sounds instead of loud, choking sounds while they sleep.

-If your cat is awake and making snoring sounds, it’s unlikely to be snoring.
-Instead, it is likely to be having difficulty breathing due to a health issue.
-Understanding the type of noise your cat is making can help determine what is causing the problem, making it easier to treat.
+If your cat is awake and making snoring sounds, it likely has difficulty breathing due to a health issue.

 A stridor is a higher-pitched wheezing sound.
-It’s most likely to be caused by a blockage in the larynx or windpipe and can be heard when your cat breathes in.
-Stridors can also occur from bacterial infections and need to be treated as quickly as possible.
+It’s likely caused by a blockage in the larynx or windpipe and can be heard when your cat breathes in.
+Stridors can also occur due to bacterial infections.

 Wheezing – or a continuous high-pitched whistling sound – that can be heard when your cat breathes out is likely to be caused by a narrowing or obstruction in the lower airways.

-While snoring is considered normal and usually harmless, it can sometimes be accompanied by symptoms that indicate that something isn’t quite right with your cat’s health.
-The snoring will be even more noticeable if it has only recently started or if your cat has never snored before.
-If you notice any of the following, it’s best to seek expert advice.
+Snoring will be most noticeable if it has only recently started or if your cat has never snored before.
+If you notice any of the following, seek guidance from a veterinarian:

 - Discharge from the eyes and nose.
-This could indicate that your cat is suffering from mucus in the nasal passage caused by a respiratory infection.
+This could indicate that your cat has mucus in the nasal passage caused by a respiratory infection.

 - Coughing, spluttering, snorting air quickly, or open-mouthed breathing.
-These symptoms indicate that your cat has picked up a respiratory problem that is causing its snoring to sound worse or make sounds that are very similar to snoring.
+These symptoms indicate that your cat has picked up a respiratory problem that is causing snoring sounds that aren’t actually snoring.

 - Rapid breathing and an extended neck while sitting.
-This can indicate labored breathing, which can be a serious problem if left untreated.
+This can indicate labored breathing.

-Helping your cat to maintain a healthy weight is the main priority.
-Overweight cats are more prone to snoring because the extra weight can affect – and sometimes even block – the upper airways.
+Overweight cats are prone to snoring as their extra weight affects or blocks the upper airways.
 As your cat loses weight, you should find the snoring quietens down.
-It may also stop completely.
+It may even stop completely.

-If your cat’s snoring is caused by foreign objects, tumors, or polyps, a vet can remove and treat these blockages to clear your pet’s airways.
-In the case of obstructions, snoring is often accompanied by vomiting, diarrhea, decreased appetite, obvious pain, and lethargy.
+Snoring is often accompanied by vomiting, diarrhea, decreased appetite, pain, and lethargy.
+If your cat’s snoring is caused by foreign objects, tumors, or polyps, a vet can remove these blockages and clear your cat’s airways.

 Comfortable Sleeping Space

-If your cat sleeps awkwardly, it could be because it can’t find a space where it feels comfortable.
-Cats will find the strangest places to sleep, but it always helps to provide some sort of bed or living area that provides the comfort and warmth your cat needs.
+If your cat sleeps awkwardly, it could be because it can’t find a place it feels comfortable.
+Cats will find the strangest places to sleep, but it always helps to provide a bed or living area that offers comfort and warmth for your cat.

-Laying blankets and pillows down in your cat’s favorite spot is also another good way to encourage your cat to lay properly, reducing the risk of your cat bending its head or neck in ways that make it difficult for it to breathe.
+Laying blankets and pillows down in your cat’s favorite spots will encourage it to lay properly, reducing the risk of your cat bending its head or neck in ways that make it difficult to breathe.